Summary

 "Managed" vs "Management".

-The rest of this short article depends on your understanding of "managed" vs "management" – "managed endpoints" vs "management software".
+The rest of this blog depends on your understanding of "managed" vs "management" – "managed endpoints" vs "management software".

 There are devices that you manage with System Center – they are managed devices (note the passive tense).